mosajjal/proxychecker/README.md

 # ProxyChecker
-A (very) Simple Proxy checking tool written in Python3
+A Simple Proxy checking tool written in Python3

 # Usage: